Home > Compensatory Education Case Law

 That same year, in a State of Washington case, the Ninth Circuit in Student v.
 Puyallup Sch.
 Dist.
 31 F.3d 1489 (9th Cir.1994), found that the student "unquestionably lost time during his eighth and ninth grade years when he was not receiving special services.
 The plaintiffs argue that ipso facto, he is entitled to an equal amount of compensatory education, without any further analysis.
 But compensatory education is not a contractual remedy, but an equitable remedy, part of the court's resources in crafting 'appropriate relief.'
 There was no showing that a general award of unspecified one and one-half years of compensatory education was appropriate."

 "There is no obligation to provide a day-for-day compensation for time missed.
 Appropriate relief is relief designed to ensure that the student is appropriately educated within the meaning of the IDEA.
 Student W. was able to graduate from high school, before reaching age 21, without more services than provided for in his annual IEP.
 The IDEA promises him no more."

 "To hold that the district court abused its discretion in denying compensatory relief would be to destroy the equitable nature of the district court's charge to fashion 'appropriate relief.'
 It may be a rare case when compensatory education is not appropriate, but it was not an abuse of the district court's discretion to decide that this case was such a rarity."

-The Court removed the "bad faith / flagrant disregard" standard.
+The Third Circuit removed the "bad faith / flagrant disregard" standard.
 "Although we do not believe that bad faith is required, most of the cases awarding compensatory education involved quite egregious circumstances.
 This case does not appear to be in that category."

 "The cases from other circuits which recognize compensatory education without explicitly requiring a higher degree of intent by the district have also involved more culpable conduct."